 Cystic fibrosis is the result of mutations in the CF gene encoding the cystic fibrosis transmembrane conductance regulator (CFTR).
 CFTR is required to produce the HCO3−-rich secretion of pancreatic fluid.
 While CFTR is a Cl−-transporter at the apical membrane, ductal Cl− is required for exchange with HCO3− present within the ductal cell.
 CFTR consists of two membrane-spanning domains with adjacent ATP-binding sites, separated by a large regulatory cytoplasmic loop containing multiple PKA and PKC phosphorylation sites.
 Secretin action at the ductal cell activates PKA via cAMP, and parasympathetic stimulation by acetylcholine activates PKC.
 Thus, digestive stimuli activate HCO3−–rich secretion by phosphorylation of CFTR.

 One mutation, ΔF508, causes about two thirds of all cases of CF. The deletion of phenylalanine 508 alters the structure of the protein in a way that it is broken down prematurely and does not reach the apical membrane.
 Many different other mutations, altogether more than 1000, each present in only a tiny fraction of patients, have been described to result in partial of total loss of CFTR function.
 CFTR is required in many epithelial cell types.
 Thus, its lack in CF patients may cause a host of medical problems, including meconium ileus in babies, sinusitis, infertility, diabetes and biliary cirrhosis.

 17. CELIAC DISEASE

 Celiac disease, also known as gluten-sensitive enteropathy or celiac sprue, is an enteropathy triggered by certain proteins in wheat, rye or barley in genetically predisposed individuals.
 Oats are tolerated by most patients but tend to be cross-contaminated with other grains.
 Maize and rice are no problem.
 With a prevalence of 0.5 to 1%, celiac disease is quite common in Caucasians, while it is less frequent in other populations.
-Note that cereal grains entered human nutrition only 15,000 years ago.
+Remember, grains have only been an essential part of human nutrition for about 10,000 years.